apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 Answer "y" when prompted "Do you have a BlackBerry device connected to your computer? (y/n)"

-The application will be installed to the home screen of the device.
+The application is installed to the device's home screen.
 Note, on BlackBerry OS 5 the application is installed in the Downloads folder.

 Additional Information
 ----------------------